 Australia enjoys the highest solar radiation per square metre of any continent in the world.
 As a result, there’s plenty of opportunity for us to harness the power of the sun.

-Your geographic location will influence the energy production of your solar power system and ultimately, how much you can save.
-For example, solar power systems installed in Queensland will yield more solar electricity than an equivalent unit installed in Melbourne.
+Your geographic location will influence the energy production of your solar energy system and ultimately, how much you can save.
+For example, solar energy systems installed in Queensland will yield more solar electricity than an equivalent unit installed in Melbourne.

 In other words, in one region where solar radiation is stronger you may install a 2kW system, while in a region with less solar radiation, a 3kW unit will be necessary to achieve the same results.